OliverKurz/vc-icon-theme-collection/README.md

 Installation Walkthrough
 ------------------------
-1. Install a Linux distribution that supports any of the following Desktop Environments:
+1. Install a Linux distribution that supports MATE, Xfce, LXDE, or LXQt.
-* MATE
-* Xfce
-* LXDE
-* LXQt

 2. cd into the directory that this archive was cloned or copied to and enter the following commands:

 ```